 2. Deep-dive review: TinyURL

 TinyURL is another link shortener tool with a very different look and feel from Bitly.
-In fact, TinyURL became available before Bitly.
-This tool is best for users who just need to generate short links on occasion, and don’t really have a use for advanced link management or tracking features.
+In fact, TinyURL was available before Bitly.
+This tool is best for users who just need to generate short links on occasion, and don’t really need advanced link management.

 Time to get going.
 Seconds.
 TinyURL is easy and free to use and does not require users to sign up for an account to use it.
 Users can simply copy and paste a long link into the link shortener box, and click “Make TinyURL.”
 That’s it.

 Feature richness.
-Although TinyURL’s user interface is a bit dated, we were actually surprised to discover what features were available — even for free.
-In addition to a browser extension, and creating custom tiny URLs, users also have the ability to preview custom links and set up URL redirects.
+In addition to a browser extension, and creating custom tiny URLs, users also have the ability to preview custom links and keep track of link history.
+Sign up for a paid plan to get detailed real-time link performance and click data.

 Grade: B+ (3.58 out of 5 possible points)